JoshDreamland/Yamlet/README.md

 obtained from Ruamel.
 Additionally, Yamlet provides the following composite tags by default (unless `tag_compositing=False` is specified):

-* `!custom:fmt`: Performs a string formatting operation (as usual for the Yamlet `!fmt` tag) and constructs your `CustomType` with the string result.
+* `!custom:fmt`: Applies string formatting (as with Yamlet’s `!fmt` tag) and constructs `CustomType` with the formatted string result.
-* `!custom:expr`: Evaluates the input as a Yamlet expression (as usual for the Yamlet `!expr` tag) and constructs your `CustomType` with the resulting value, whatevr type it may have.
+* `!custom:expr`: Evaluates the input as a Yamlet expression (similar to Yamlet’s `!expr` tag) and constructs `CustomType` with the resulting value, regardless of type.
-* `!custom:raw`: Requests the scalar value from Ruamel and constructs your `CustomType` directly with that value.
+* `!custom:raw`: Constructs `CustomType` directly from the scalar value obtained from Ruamel.
 This is the default behavior for `ConstructStyle.SCALAR`, so in this case, `!custom` and `!custom:raw` behave identically.

 You can also specify `ConstructStyle.FMT` or `ConstructStyle.EXPR` when registering the constructor to set the default behavior of the base tag